johnjago/johnjago.com/src/blog/content/books.md

 ## 2022

+No Rules Rules: Netflix and the Culture of Reinvention — Reed Hastings \
 The Five Dysfunctions of a Team — Patrick Lencioni \
 The Cold Start Problem — Andrew Chen \
 Blitzscaling — Reid Hoffman \